lincolnkinley/PointCloud_DynamicObjectFinder/README.md

 Current Issues
 ===============================================
 The method used here does not tend to work well at detecting vechicles

 Low to the ground noisy objects can cause considerable issues (mainly small trees).
 These are occasionally detected as vehicles and they can prevent detection of pedestrians if they get too close

 The tracker will ocasionally detect the same object twice.
 This tends to happen to tracked objects when a new object appears.
 This is currently being investigated

-Harmonics play a large role in overall effectiveness.
+Speed of the LiDAR plays an important role in overall effectiveness.
 When the LiDAR is traveling at speeds close to multiples of 0.1 meters/sec the results are better.
 In between values like 0.15 meters/sec result in a noisier result